liuggio/liuggio.github.com/_posts/2013-01-03-automate-test-and-code-inspection-in-php-with-guard-and-symfony2.md

          watch(%r{^src\/(.+)\/(.+)Bundle\/(.+)\.php$}) { |m| "src/#{m[1]}/#{m[2]}Bundle/Tests/#{m[3]}Test.php" } # Watch all files in your bundles and run the respective tests on change end

 then lunch `guard` and start testing.

+PS: maybe you should uninstall guard-phpunit in order to work with symfony2 :|

+`sudo gem uninstall guard-phpunit`

+Happy test to everybody.